AhmedBafkir/Localizable/README.md

 Support Languages For DLEasy Tweak.

-If you want DLEasy support your language, you can edit Localizable.string manually and send me a file to this email: prooxy0@gmail.com
+If you want DLEasy support your language, you can edit the Localizable.string file manually and send them to this email: prooxy0@gmail.com